Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

-every occupation has its pro/cons everything must be paid for twice https://www.raptitude.com/2022/01/everything-must-be-paid-for-twice/ excuses vs. solutions false good idea fast reading
+every occupation has its pro/cons everything must be paid for twice https://www.raptitude.com/2022/01/everything-must-be-paid-for-twice/ excuses vs. solutions fake it till you make it -- Of course, it’s not really “fake it till you make it.”
+It’s just “fake it.” false good idea fast reading
 Faustian Bargain: A man once sold his soul to a demon in exchange for knowledge.
 At first, it seemed like a smart trade.
 But the man lost in the long-run.
 Tragically, what the man lost was more valuable than what he earned.
 In short, he won the battle but lost the war.